unfencedentity/cloud-org-infra/documentation/fundamentals/powershell-fundamentals.md

 # PowerShell Fundamentals (Cloud-focused)

-PowerShell is a programming language and shell that works with **objects**, not plain text.
-That is what makes it ideal for Azure automation and CI/CD.
+PowerShell works with **objects**, not plain text.
+This makes it ideal for Azure automation, CI/CD pipelines, and infrastructure-as-code.

 ---